These Northern Sask. students were displaced by wildfires — now they are helping restore their forests | CBC News

 "Our community goes through a lot of hardships, we work a lot with our kids and we wanted our forests this summer to be a decolonial and healing forest," Cheecham-Uhrich said.

-"We are planting for lost loved ones, planting for those who are struggling with mental health and addictions, domestic violence international trauma.
+"We are planting for lost loved ones, planting for those who are struggling with mental health and addictions, domestic violence, intergenerational trauma.
 We also prayed for strength, health and happiness."

 Cheecham-Uhrich says the tree-planting efforts integrated people from across the community .